yiemwa123/starter-hugo-academic/content/project/FB_Messenger/index.md

 ---
 title: Reconnecting with old friends on FB Messenger
-summary: This is my first UX case study centered around understanding how we can help people reconnect with their old friends through Facebook Messenger
+summary: This is my first UX case study centered around understanding how we can help people reconnect with their old friends through Facebook Messenger.
+I was the sole designer for this project but received feedback and mentorship from teaching assistants and classmates along the way.
 tags:
 - UX Projects
 date: "2016-04-27T00:00:00Z"